Skip to main content

 International Institute for Democracy and Electoral Assistance (International IDEA)

-• Technology platforms to implement and enforce gender-sensitive community guidelines to protect women in digital political spaces.
+• Digital platforms must implement and enforce gender-sensitive community guidelines to protect women in political spaces.

 Resource type